act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 #### Failed Example 1

-This document has no link to skip to the [main block of content][].
+This document has no link to skip to the non-repeated content.

 ```html
 <html lang="en">